jhudson8/smocks/api.md

 * _display_: A function which can return [markdown]([markdown](http://daringfireball.net/projects/markdown/)) where the contents are exposed when viewing the route information on the amin panel
 * _actions_: An object containing a set of actions associated with this route (see Actions)
 * _config_: [HAPI route options](http://hapijs.com/api#route-options)
+* _connection_: optional connection label for route to be added to. allows for smocks endpoint to run on port of choice, for instance.

 In more detail, you can...